Basij: Organization

+Basij volunteers setting up a mobile kitchen as part of its community service program.

 Basij form the fifth branch of the Islamic Revolutionary Guard Corps.
 Different sources divide the Basij into different categories.
 As of 2011, according to Saeid Golkar, there are "seventeen different Basij suborganizations (for students, workers, employees, engineers, etc.)".
 Members fall into a hierarchy of "regular, active, and special".